 First Things First

-To help advertisers find your podcast, you need to set up your show’s advertising profile and provide some basic info with RedCircle about your show that will help brands find and invite you to their campaigns.
+To participate in RedCircle's Ad Marketplace, you'll need to set up your show’s advertising profile and provide some basic info about your show that will help brands find and invite you to their campaigns.
 To get started, go to your show's page in the RedCircle web app, scroll down and click the grey 'Advertising' box in the bottom right side, and then click 'Get Started' to begin.

-Mid-Roll: This type of ad is played in the middle of your content, and is typically priced the highest as listeners are less likely to skip the ad.
+Mid-Roll: Ads that play in your “Mid-Roll” will play in the middle of your episode.
+This ad placement position is typically priced the highest, as listeners are less likely to skip the ad.

-Post-Roll: This type of ad is played either after your content, or in its last few minutes, and is typically the cheapest.
+Post-Roll: Ads that play in your “Post-Roll” will play either after your episode ends, or in its last few minutes.
+This ad placement position is typically the cheapest.

-The code must be alphanumeric, and it should be easy for your listeners to remember.
+Choose a promo code for your show that is easy for your listeners to remember.
 For instance, if your podcast is called 'The Truck Talk Show,' you might choose TRUCKTALK as your code.

-Tell advertisers the names of all of your podcast's hosts, so they can better understand your show and the people behind it.
+Tell advertisers the names of all of the hosts on your podcast, so they can better understand your show and the people behind it.
 You will also add mailing addresses here, so brands can mail you free product samples before you record your endorsement.

 Finalizing Your Settings

 And that's it!
-Once you've filled out the forms above, you can save the details and agree to join RedCircle's advertising program.
-And don't worry, you can always return to the 'Advertising' section on your show’s page and click 'Edit Profile' to change these settings.
-By opting into our ads program, you agree to allow us to share your show's details with prospective advertisers, so they can find your show and invite you to their campaigns.
+Once you've filled out your show’s advertising profile, you can save the details and agree to join RedCircle's Ad Marketplace.
+By opting in, you agree to allow us to share your show's advertising profile information with prospective advertisers, so they can find your show and invite you to their campaigns.

 What Happens Next?

 Once you’ve set up your Advertising profile, brands will be able to find your show and can start inviting you to their campaigns.
-When you receive campaign offers, they will appear in the 'Advertising' section of your show’s page, and you will have 6 days to review, and accept or decline the offer.
+When you receive a campaign offer, it will appear in the 'Advertising' section of your show’s page, and you will have 5 days to review the details, and accept or decline the offer.
 As a reminder, you have 100% control over whether or not you accept an offer.

 The ‘Total Payment’ amount that you’ll see in each campaign offer is calculated based on a number of factors including the CPM rates that you set, your show’s size, estimated campaign timeline, and RedCircle’s commission (70/30 revenue sharing split - you keep 70% of the revenue, we keep 30%).